williamholm/attempt1/README.md

-Below is the core of an entity component system I am working on to improve my c++, the full project can be seen here: https://github.com/williamholm/IBECS.
+Below is the core of an entity component system I am working on to learn more c++, the full project can be seen here: https://github.com/williamholm/IBECS.
 In order to keep this shorter sorting implementation and derivation of <code>Comp</code> and <code>ET</code> has been left out.

 Any feedback is appreciated, three questions in particular are: